- Business Rules

 Ellie Mae (NYSE:ELLI) is the leading cloud-based platform provider for the mortgage finance industry.
 Ellie Mae’s technology solutions enable lenders to originate more loans, reduce origination costs, and shorten the time to close, all while ensuring the highest levels of compliance, quality and efficiency.
 Visit EllieMae.com or call 877.355.4362 to learn more.

 This press release contains forward-looking statements under the safe harbor provisions under The Private Securities Litigation Reform Act of 1995.
-These forward-looking statements include projected revenue, net income, adjusted EBITDA, and adjusted net income for the third quarter and fiscal year 2017.
-These statements involve known and unknown risks, uncertainties, and other factors which may cause Ellie Mae’s results to be materially different than those expressed or implied in such statements.
-Such differences may be based on factors such as changes in the volume of residential mortgages in the United States; changes in other macroeconomic factors affecting the residential real estate industry; changes in strategic planning decisions by management; our ability to manage growth and expenses as we continue to scale our business; reallocation of internal resources; costs incurred and delays in developing new products; changes in anticipated rates of SaaS seat additions, and new customer acquisitions; the possibility that economic benefits of future opportunities may never materialize, including unexpected variations in market growth and demand for the acquired products and technologies; delays and disruptions, including changing relationships with partners, customers, employees or suppliers; the satisfactory performance, reliability and availability of our products and services; the amount of costs incurred in connection with supporting and integrating new customers and partners; ongoing personnel and logistical challenges of managing a larger organization; changes in other macroeconomic factors affecting the residential real estate industry and other risk factors included in documents that Ellie Mae has filed with the U.S. Securities and Exchange Commission (“SEC”), including but not limited to its Annual Report on Form 10-K for the year ended December 31, 2016 as updated from time to time by our quarterly reports on Form 10-Q and our other filings with the SEC.
+These forward-looking statements include projected revenues, contracted revenues, net income, net income per share, adjusted EBITDA, adjusted net income and adjusted net income per share for the third quarter and fiscal year 2018.
+These statements involve known and unknown risks, uncertainties, and other factors that may cause Ellie Mae’s results to be materially different than those expressed or implied in such statements.
+Such differences may be based on factors such as changes in the volume of residential mortgages in the United States; changes in other macroeconomic factors affecting the residential real estate industry; the impact of the Company’s implementation of ASC 606 on its results of operations, including its projected revenue, net income, net income per share, adjusted EBITDA, adjusted net income and adjusted net income per share for the third quarter and fiscal year 2018; changes in strategic planning decisions by management; the Company’s ability to manage growth and expenses as it continues to scale its business; reallocation of internal resources; costs incurred and delays in developing new products; changes in anticipated rates of closed loans; changes in the rate of new customer acquisitions; and the possibility that economic benefits of future opportunities may never materialize, including unexpected variations in market growth and demand for the acquired products and technologies; delays and disruptions, including changing relationships with partners, customers, employees, or suppliers; the satisfactory performance, reliability, and availability of the Company’s products and services; the amount of costs incurred in connection with supporting and integrating new customers and partners; ongoing personnel and logistical challenges of managing a larger organization; changes in other macroeconomic factors affecting the residential real estate industry, and other risk factors included in documents that Ellie Mae has filed with the U.S. Securities and Exchange Commission (“SEC”), including but not limited to its Annual Report on Form 10-K for the year ended December 31, 2017, as updated from time to time by the Company’s quarterly reports on Form 10-Q and its other filings with the SEC.
 Other unknown or unpredictable factors also could have material adverse effects on Ellie Mae’s future results.
 The forward-looking statements included in this press release are made only as of the date hereof.
-Ellie Mae cannot guarantee future results, levels of activity, performance or achievements.
+Ellie Mae cannot guarantee future results, levels of activity, performance, or achievements.
 Accordingly, you should not place undue reliance on these forward-looking statements.
 Finally, Ellie Mae expressly disclaims any intent or obligation to update any forward-looking statements to reflect subsequent events or circumstances, unless otherwise required by law.

 # # #